Technologicat/spacemacs.d/README.md

 The Debian and Ubuntu packages of `enchant` are currently (2019/06) [eight years out of date](https://bugs.launchpad.net/ubuntu/+source/enchant/+bug/1830336).
 In the old version, personal dictionary saving does not work (maybe not yet implemented).

-Recent versions of Enchant, on the other hand, handle the personal dictionary correctly, but have a [bug](https://github.com/AbiWord/enchant/issues/212) in the [tokenize_line](https://github.com/AbiWord/enchant/blob/master/src/enchant.c) function which will silently truncate any `ä` or `ö` at the end of a word (before sending the input to Voikko for actual spellchecking), because the string is walked in the backward pass one byte at a time (and `ä`, `ö` take two bytes each in UTF-8).
+Recent versions of Enchant, on the other hand, handle the personal dictionary correctly, but have a [bug](https://github.com/AbiWord/enchant/issues/212) in the [tokenize_line](https://github.com/AbiWord/enchant/blob/master/src/enchant.c) function which will silently truncate any `ä` or `ö` at the end of a word (before sending the input to Voikko for actual spellchecking), because the string is walked in the backward pass one byte at a time (and `ä`, `ö` take two bytes each in UTF-8). **Update 2019-06-17**: fixed in `rrthomas/master`.

 Enchant almost works with Emacs's `ispell.el`.
 However, `enchant` takes `hunspell`-style *locale names* (`-d fi_FI`) for choosing the dictionary, instead of `ispell`-style language names (`-d finnish`).
 Hence, **out-of-the-box it will only work with the default dictionary** (which requires no `-d` option).
 Without further configuration, when `flyspell-mode` is enabled, and `enchant` is set up as the `Ispell program`, trying to switch to a non-default dictionary (`M-m S d` in Spacemacs) causes Emacs to freeze. (`C-g` to `Quit` or `killall -s USR2 emacs` to invoke the Elisp debugger will temporarily help, but the freeze will occur again.)